-- The Grand Canal located immediately north of the site, although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The River Camac located approximately 1 km west of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits which are likely to be encountered beneath the site.
+- The Grand Canal located immediately north of the site, although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The River Camac located approximately 50 m to the west of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits which are likely to be encountered beneath the site.

-It is estimated that 355 litres of cable fluid (Linear Alkyl Benzene (T 3788)) was released in July 2010.
+It is estimated that 3,765 litres of cable fluid was released over a one month period in October 2008.
 It is assumed, based on information provided to AECOM by ESB, that the fluid lost was a mixture of LAB and mineral oil based products.
 Due to its high biodegradability, lower volatility and low solubility, it is considered that LABs are of less concern for adverse environmental impact than mineral oil based products.
 Given that there is potential for a mixture of both types of cable fluids to have been used at this site, potential contaminants of concern have been identified.
 A summary of the source audit findings is as follows:

-Table 14 Area of Potential Environmental Concern
+Table 16.
+Area of Potential Environmental Concern

-Number APEC Potential Contaminants of Concern Potential Media Impacted 1 Leak at (30) Francis Street - Inchicore 110 kV (July 2010) LABs TPH BTEX VOCs SVOCs PCBs Soil Groundwater Soil Vapour Ground Gas
+Number APEC Potential Contaminants of Concern Potential Media Impacted 1 Leak at (39) Francis Street - Inchicore 110 kV (October 2008) LABs TPH BTEX VOCs SVOCs PCBs Soil Groundwater Soil Vapour Ground Gas

-The preliminary CSM developed for the site looked at potential source-pathway-receptor linkages identified during the assessment works and identified a low to moderate potential risk to shallow groundwater due to potential impact to groundwater chemistry from the presence of NAPL and associated biodegradation products.
+The preliminary CSM developed for the site looked at potential source-pathway-receptor linkages identified during the assessment works and identified a moderate potential risk to the following receptors:

+- Site users due to the potential for ground gas generation resulting from degradation of NAPL (if present); and - Shallow groundwater due to potential impact to groundwater chemistry from the presence of NAPL and associated biodegradation products.